irislib/faq/README.md

 </details>

 ### Embedded media formats
-Youtube, IG, Spotify, Tidal and Twitch play on notes.
+Youtube, IG, Spotify, Tidal and Twitch embeds play on notes.

 Brave browser issue: Spotify embed may cause Brave to ask to install a Widevine DRM extension.